mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup/osx.md

 ---
 title: "OSX Development Environment Setup"
+heading: "How to Set Up Mattermost in Mac OS X"
 description: "Read about how to set up your developer environment in Mattermost using a Mac OS X."
 ---